gz/autoperf/README.md

 ```
 $ autoperf aggregate ./out
 ```
-This will do some sanity checking and produce a `results.csv` file including all repeated runs.
+This will do some sanity checking and produce a `results.csv` file which contains all the measured data.

 ## Analyzing results